Ängie: Personal life

 Dehn is bisexual.
-Her Suicidal Since 1995 album has been described as "an “open diary” to detail her early life and struggles with attention deficit hyperactivity disorder, family break-ups, suicidal thoughts, drugs, depression, and living as a bisexual in a “small-minded town”".
-Prior to her first song (Smoke Weed Eat Pussy) she spent years experimenting with art and poetry and socialising with fellow creatives in coffee shops.
+Her Suicidal Since 1995 album has been described as "an "open diary" to detail her early life and struggles with attention deficit hyperactivity disorder, family break-ups, suicidal thoughts, drugs, depression, and living as a bisexual in a "small-minded town".
+Prior to her first song ("Smoke Weed Eat Pussy") she spent years experimenting with art and poetry and socialising with fellow creatives in coffee shops.

 She was described in 2017 by journalist Harriet Gibsone as, "an emblem of the liberal-minded revolution that is thriving online among teenagers and people in their early 20s.
-She is socially motivated, serious about her social media “art” and as committed to getting high as she is to creating a sense of community among those living in small towns as she once did."
+She is socially motivated, serious about her social media "art" and as committed to getting high as she is to creating a sense of community among those living in small towns as she once did."

-She supports the legalisation of cannabis.
+She believes the legalisation of cannabis is secondary to women’s empowerment.
 When asked in an interview in September 2016, "Is that a message you want to get across with your music?
 Legalise weed?"
 She responded "After girl power, yeah."